Mario, filter coffee from Nicaragua

 Mario - filter coffee from Nicaragua

-Like Los Suyates, this coffee is also from Mario Gonzalez, a neighboring producer at our Finca Santa Rita and friend of Claudia and Tim.
-Mario attaches great importance to the uniformity of his coffees and has been successful at the Cup of Excellence several times.
+Like Los Suyates, this coffee is also from Mario Gonzalez, a neighboring producer of our Finca Santa Rita and a friend of Claudia and Tim.
+Mario attaches great importance to the uniformity of his coffee and has already won several Cup of Excellence awards.
 Tim fermented this Parainema lot in barrels and dried it on drying beds.
-The result is a super fragrant coffee with notes of cherries, spices and nougat.
+The result is a super-fragrant coffee with notes of cherries, spices and nougat.

 Roasted for: Filter coffee, cold brew and all common filter methods